rust-lang/rust/src/doc/rustc-dev-guide/src/trait-resolution.md

 inference variable, we might replace it with `usize : Foo<%0>`, where `%n` is a skolemized type.
 We would then look this up in the cache.
-If we found a hit, the hit would tell us the immediate next step to take in the selection process: i.e., apply impl #22, or apply where clause `X : Foo<Y>`.
+If we found a hit, the hit would tell us the immediate next step to take in the selection process: i.e. apply impl #22, or apply where clause `X : Foo<Y>`.
 Let's say in this case there is no hit.
 Therefore, we search through impls and where clauses and so forth, and we come to the conclusion that the only possible impl is this one,